twineworks/tweakflow/site/content/_index.md

 Tweakflow comes with an extensible [spec framework](/tools.html#spec-runner) similar to mocha, rspec, etc. The [tests for the standard library](https://github.com/twineworks/tweakflow/tree/master/src/test/resources/spec/std) are implemented with it.

 ## Dynamically typed
 Tweakflow is a dynamically typed language.
-Data types include booleans, strings, longs, doubles, datetimes and functions, as well as nestable lists and dictionaries.
+Data types include booleans, strings, longs, doubles, exact decimal numbers, datetimes and functions, as well as nestable lists and dictionaries.
 All data types have literal notations.

 ## All data is immutable
 All values in tweakflow are immutable.
 It is always safe to pass values between user expressions and the host application without worrying about mutable state or object identity.